 Many parents and their children do because it is so enjoyable but it is not compulsory.
 There are no match schedules with teams in competition so nobody is let down by non appearance.

 How much does the NAB AFL Auskick Program cost to join at Keon Park?

-There is a $91.00 flat fee charged by the AFL for all Auskickers.
-We do not add any fees on top of this.
+There is a $100.00 flat fee charged for all Auskickers.
+This fee incorporates the AFL fee ($85) and KPSJFC fee ($15).
 The fees cover rego, insurance, a personalised goodie pack, trophies, free events, an Auskick junior membership, among other cool stuff.
 Auskick is an absolute BARGIN so why not give it a go?